-PricewaterhouseCoopers' responsibility as external auditors is to report to the policyholders, shareholders and OSFI regarding the fairness of presentation of the Company's annual consolidated financial statements.
+PricewaterhouseCoopers' responsibility as external auditor is to report to the policyholders and shareholders regarding the fairness of presentation of the Company's annual consolidated financial statements.
 The external auditors have full and free access to, and meet periodically with, the Audit Committee to discuss their audit.
 The Independent Auditor's Report outlines the scope of their examination and their opinion.

-President and Chief Executive Officer Kingston, Ontario February 26, 2020 Edward Gibson
+President and Chief Executive Officer Kingston, Ontario February 24, 2021 Edward Gibson

-Senior Vice-President, Chief Financial Officer and Chief Actuary

-Kingston, Ontario February 26, 2020
+Senior Vice-President, Chief Financial Officer and Chief Actuary Kingston, Ontario February 24, 2021

-INDEPENDENT AUDITOR'S REPORT
+APPOINTED ACTUARY'S REPORT